 - 3/4 cup dry white wine

-- Slightly pound out chicken breast.
+- Slightly pound out chicken breasts so they are an even thickness and about 1/2-inch thick.
 Season liberally with salt and pepper.